 Additionally, if a theft is attempted the GPS tracking device with two-way SMS communication can activate an alarm and disable the vehicle preventing it from being taken.

 Car, van and heavy vehicle theft is a major problem in Australia, click here to view the latest national vehicle theft statistics.

 GPS tracking devices provide assistance recovering your vehicle in the event of theft.

 The on-board tracking devices allow you to set an alarm when the vehicle leaves a specific geographic area and to track the progress of the vehicle until it can be recovered.

-Additionally, GPS features can activate an engine shut off command and stop the vehicle from traveling any further.
+Additionally, tracking device features can activate an engine electrical shut off command and stop the vehicle from traveling any further.